-When you arrive at the Fertility Partnership you will meet our doctor, Dr. Elan Simckes and will likely spend anywhere from a half an hour to an hour getting to know each other.
+When you arrive at the Fertility Partnership you will meet our doctor, Dr. Elan Simckes and will likely spend anywhere from a half an hour to an hour getting to know each other, which some people claim is what makes Fertility partnership so successful.

 You’ll close your first visit to the Fertility Partnership by meeting with Dr. Simckes.
 He’ll go over your test results, step by step, and suggest a plan of action, whether it be diagnostic testing, surgery, medication or other fertility treatments such as IVF.
 Please don’t hesitate to ask Dr. Simckes as many questions as you would like.
 This is your time to gain a complete understanding of your next steps on your journey to having a baby.